dart-archive/www.dartlang.org/src/site/articles/puzzlers/chapter-2.markdown

   word.add('n');
   print(word);
 }
-{% endpretty_code %}
+{% endhighlight %}

-Of course the fencepost error remains, but that’s OK;
+Of course the fencepost error remains, but that's OK;
-it’s “pilot error,” and we know enough not to make that error.
+it's “pilot error,” and we know enough not to make that error.
 The most serious trap has been fixed in the platform:
-Dart doesn’t have Java’s problematic char type.
+Dart doesn't have Java's problematic char type.

 Sadly, the fallthrough problem has not been eliminated.
-If you run this program with the 2 changed to a 3 on Dartboard, you’ll find that ⅓ of the time it prints <code>Main</code>, and ⅔ of the time, it fails at <em>runtime</em> with the error message “Switch case fall-through!”
+If you run this program with the 2 changed to a 3 on Dartboard, you'll find that ⅓ of the time it prints <code>Main</code>, and ⅔ of the time, it fails at <em>runtime</em> with the error message “Switch case fall-through!”